Note to readers: Please leave a comment!

 Initial Image Results:

-Of course you could always set your DSLR to Bracket and take 3 shots, -1 Ev, 0 Ev and +1 Ev in succession, as long as your subject co-operates and stays still.
-A 1/1000th might have been a bit better to start with, especially if you plan on stacking the images later (in the case of Isolated Landscapes).
+A 1/1000th might have been better to start with than the 1/500th, especially if you plan on stacking the images later (in the case of Isolated Landscapes).
 I used the D90’s Mirror Lock Up feature and an ML-L3 IR Shutter Release.
 Mounted on a wobbly 1984 Slik aluminium tripod!
-(EDIT MARCH 2010: I’ve since invested in a Manfrotto 190XPROB, 804RC2 head and a 393 Gimabal).
+(EDIT MARCH 2010: I’ve since invested in a Manfrotto 190XPROB, 804RC2 3way head and a Manfrotto 393 Gimbal).

 Image 1B took <2 minutes of my attention in PS (it shows!):